 The Mullvad VPN app for Linux uses the WireGuard protocol by default, so all you need to do is connect.

 1. Install WireGuard

-For non-Debian based distributions, follow the official installation instructions.
+For other Linux distributions, follow the official installation instructions.

 2. Generate a configuration file

 If you're running WireGuard on multiple devices, generate a separate key pair for each device.
 You will otherwise likely run into connectivity issues.